“GFD: Executive Order”

 One of the other soldiers asked me, “What’s that about?
 You’ve been about as quiet as a scared rat in a room full of snakes since we got the order.
-With a codename like ‘Jackpot’, I figured you’d be 100 percent fortune and good luck without a care in the world.
+With a code name like ‘Jackpot’, I figured you’d be 100 percent good fortune and good luck without a care in the world.
 What’s with you tonight?
 You don’t think we can handle this?”

 “No.” I said quietly.
 “No, I don’t.”

-Another cocky soldier said, “He’s just got the jitters.
+Another cocky soldier smirked, “He’s just got the jitters.
 That’s all.
 Figure that…a vampire, afraid to die!
 Don’t worry, baby cuddles!
 We’ll be here to keep you safe!”
-He laughed.

 I stopped polishing the shiv in my lap, and looked up at his smug expression.
 “You’re not here to keep me safe…” I told him.
 “You’re here to provide me a distraction.”
 Looking around at everyone in the back of the truck, I let them in on the secret.
-“You’re all just here as an addition to the chaos.
+“You’re all just an addition to the shell game, tonight.
 Nothing more.
-Fodder…strategically placed to hopefully give ‘my kind’ the opportunity we need to get the job done.
+Fodder…strategically placed to hopefully give ‘my kind’ the opportunity we need to strike and get the job done.
 Many of you are going to end up in critical condition at the nearest hospital before dawn.
 Some of you…may not be coming home at all.”

 “Is that your expert opinion?”
-One of the soldiers smirked.
+One of the soldiers remarked.